Hecate946/Neutra/README.md

 kick: Kick users from the server.

+lock: Lock a channel

 mute: Mute users for misbehaving.

 prune: Remove any type of content.

+slowmode: Set the slowmode for a channel

 softban: Softban users from the server.